KILTprotocol/docs/docs/develop/03_workshop/07_done.md

 - create accounts
 - create light and full DIDs
 - create claims and requests
-- process requests and issue credentials
+- process requests and issue Credentials
-- sign your credentials to present them
+- sign your Credentials to present them
-- receive and verify credentials
+- receive and verify Credentials

 ## Resources